EvilKanoa/CIS2520/labs/lab3/README.md

 *******************
 Program Description
 *******************
-This is an implemention of a heap backed by a binary tree as well as a test suite for the heap
+This is an implemention of a heap backed by an array as well as a test suite for the heap.

+The array implemention simply uses an array of the required size and to find a nodes parent, or children, it performs calculations on the nodes index.
+The calculations are:
+Parent of node      = (index + 1) / 2
+Left child of node  = (2 * index) + 1
+Right child of node = (2 * index) + 2

 ***********
 Compilation